Uganda’s Wildlife Wonders

 Lake Mburo National Park

-Transfer to Lake Mburo national park (approx. 5 hours).
+Transfer to Lake Mburo national park (approximately.
+5 hours).
 This area is one of the most fertile regions of Uganda and you will see green rolling hills full of matooke plantations, coffee farms and pineapple gardens.
 Sit back and enjoy the sights and sounds of rural Uganda from the children in colourful school uniforms to men pushing bicycles of food to market and, of course, stop along the way wherever you fancy!

 Lake Mburo National Park is one of the smallest in Uganda but punches well above its weight.
 It is the only park on your itinerary to see zebra, eland and impala and see the giraffe that were successfully translocated here from another park – another conservation success story.
 Though the park has no elephants and lions, its home to buffalos, water bucks, a number of antelope species, leopards and hyenas.